 Modern – you will be living in a modern Chinese apartment

-All inclusive – prices include WIFI, heating, air con and all other bills
+All inclusive – prices include WIFI, heating, air con and other bills

 The English teaching

-Six hours – teach six hours a week of English to a family member
+Only 6 Hours – A week of English to a family member

 Class times – you will tutor English on weekends or after school

-Your Chinese course – study small group or individual Mandarin lessons
+Your Chinese course – study small group or 1-on-1

-One student – one family: you will be the only guest in the family
+One Student / One Family: you will be the only guest

 The English Teaching